whats-good/uniform-graphql/notes.md

 - typescript is hard to have custom errors in, also javascript. using a 3rd party library seems to be a good call.
 - `TE.bind` is an excellent way to accumulate results in tasks
 - `[P in keyof T]: T[P]` is a good method to create a mapped type.
+- Mapped types dont allow you to add extra properties.
+For that, you can use intersection types.

 # TODOS